-Selecting a HR system
+Selecting an HR System

-Key considerations when implementing an HRIS
+Key Considerations When Implementing an HRIS

 As the phases of implementation are completed, listen and react to the feedback given by these stakeholders.
 Alter the roll out as needed, and see what can be done to improve the functions or employees’ understanding of them.